What are Gestalt principles?

-Learning to incorporate the visual perception principles of gestalt into your design work can greatly improve the user experience.
-Understanding how the human brain works and then exploiting a person's natural tendencies creates a more seamless interaction that makes a user feel comfortable on a website, even if it's their first visit.
+Learning to include the visual perception principles of gestalt into your design work can greatly improve the user experience.
+Understanding how the human brain works and then exploiting an individual's natural tendencies create a more seamless interaction that makes a user feel comfortable on a website, even if it's their first visit.

 There is no one size fits all set of UX analytics.Every product is built for a different purpose and with different people in mind.
 The best way to go about pleasing your users is to pay attention to how they interact, measure the key events specific to your product, and critically determine the areas where you can improve.As always, remember to balance the quantitative metrics against qualitative user feedback.